project-mirrors/forgejo-helm/README.md

 Please read them carefully to upgrade successfully, especially the change of the **default database backend**!
 If you miss this, blindly upgrading may delete your Postgres instance and you may lose your data!

+### To v8.0.0

+You need Forgejo v8+ to use this Helm Chart version.
+Use the v7 Helm Chart for Forgejo v7.

 ### To v7.0.0

 The Forgejo docker image is pulled from `code.forgejo.org` instead of `codeberg.org`.